Cloud Repatriation – Why enterprises are bringing apps back from the public cloud

 This has blurred the line between the data centre and the private cloud even more.
 Vendors like VMware, AWS, and Azure are even offering a gateway to the public cloud and back with solutions like VMware on AWS, AWS Outpost, and Azure Stack.
 Enterprises are increasingly starting to use cloud-like infrastructure in their data centre, which now gives them the choice of where to place their applications and data.

 2. Data Gravity

 Data gravity is another factor, mainly affecting on-premise data storage and the cost and ease of moving it.
 Applications and data are attracted to each other.
 And the more data there is, the greater the attractive force pulling applications and services to associate with that data.
 There is a long list of factors that can affect data gravity, but two factors in particular: network bandwidth and network latency.
 However, it can also be thought of in terms of network effects more broadly; a large and rich collection of information tends to pull in more and more services that make use of that data.
-IoT systems and anything else working with large quantities of data need to be designed with that reality in mind as data will continue to grow at the edge of the network because it can’t move.
+IoT systems and anything else working with large quantities of data needs to be designed with that reality in mind as data will continue to grow at the edge of the network because it can’t move.

 Storage-drive density is growing exponentially, but moving data to the cloud is getting harder because cable capacity does not grow exponentially.
 It is hard to generalise how much data is too much to move.
 It partly relates to costs associated with moving and storing the data, such as network charges.
 If sending 2 petabytes (PB) across network links to the public cloud is unaffordable today, then sending 5 PB in 12 months’ time will be even more unaffordable, and 10-15 PB, a year later will be nearly impossible.
 Even with fibre optic networks, it would take years to migrate big data sets somewhere else.
 That is leading to companies using Edge Computing to process data where it is created and starting to pull some of their data back in-house while it is still possible.